morgenman/Computer-Science/Spring 2022/Networks/Networks.md

 2. $K_{s}(m)$
 3. $K_{B}^{+}(K_{s})$

 Anyone can decrypt #1 with alice's public key.
-This proves alice's identity (Authentic)
+This proves alice's identity (Authenticity)

-Bob can decrypt #3
+Bob can decrypt #3 with his private key.
+This allows him to decode #2 (privacy)

+Using the hash function to verify the message content (integrity) This also protects against a man-in-the-middle attack

+## TLS 1.3: RFC 8846 [2018]